rushtehrani/blog/content/post/using-kubernetes-api.md

 +++
 date = "2016-08-20T17:30:00-07:00"
-tags = ["kubernetes", "google container engine", "docker", "jupyter"] title = "Using Kubernetes API to Launch a Jupyter Notebook" description = "Quick how-to on using Kubernetes Go SDK to access its API and create a Jupyter notebook" keywords = ["kubernetes", "go", "golang", "docker", "jupyter", "containers"]
+tags = ["kubernetes", "google container engine", "docker", "jupyter"] title = "Using Kubernetes API Go SDK to Launch a Jupyter Notebook" description = "Quick how-to on using Kubernetes Go SDK to access its API and create a Jupyter notebook" keywords = ["kubernetes", "go", "golang", "docker", "jupyter", "containers"]
 +++